solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

    Each oracle queue in the Switchboard network is independent and maintains its own configuration.
 The configuration influences its level of security.
-This design choice enables users to tailor the Oracle queue's behavior to match their specific use case.
-An Oracle queue is stored onchain as an account and contains metadata about the queue.
+This design choice enables users to tailor the oracle queue's behavior to match their specific use case.
+An oracle queue is stored onchain as an account and contains metadata about the queue.
 A queue is created by invoking the [oracleQueueInit instruction](https://github.com/switchboard-xyz/solana-sdk/blob/9dc3df8a5abe261e23d46d14f9e80a7032bb346c/javascript/solana.js/src/generated/oracle-program/instructions/oracleQueueInit.ts#L13) on the Switchboard Solana program.